-The Coalition's response to the finding identified in our audit is described in the accompany schedule of findings and questioned costs.
-The Coalition's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Coalition's response to the finding identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The Coalition's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.